-These caterpillars are green or brown, with a row of white encircled green spots with white centres along each side, one per segment.
-The tail has a stout red horn curving back with a black tip.
-The caterpillars have been found feeding on the foliage of:
+The last instar may stay green or become a patchy brown, both forms with a row of white encircled green spots with white centres along each side, The tail spike becomes a stout red horn with a black tip, curving backwards.

 The adult moths of this species are brown.
 The forewings each have a small dark spot near the middle, and a faint dark subterminal line.
 The hindwings are darker but each has a pale margin.
 Uniquely, the moths have pink antennae.
 The wingspan is about 10 cms.

 The eggs are oval and green, and laid singly, usually under leaves of a foodplant.
 The eggs have a length of about 2 mms.